dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 the time the F-14s have stopped shooting at me and turned back, I don’t have enough fuel left to use burners to catch them.
 I’m not going to lay a glove on them.
-I do, however, have a flight of MiG-23s coming in from the NW, perfectly placed to cut off their retreat!
+I do, however, have a flight of MiG-23s coming in from the NW, perfectly placed to cut off their retreat\!
 That’s when a pack of F-5s pops up behind me out of Thessalonika, and I’m forced to turn to defend myself.
 By the time that’s over, the Floggers have used most of their missiles, and they only manage to lightly damage a couple of F-14s.
 They all get away.